 Peat is partially decayed vegetation that has accumulated over thousands of years.
 (It’s sometimes called “young coal,” because in a few million more years, it would indeed harden into coal.)
 Typically, peatlands are muddy expanses, saturated with water.
-They don’t look particularly impressive.
-But their ability to hold vast amounts of water is what gives peatlands their superpower: the ability to slow global warming.
+They might not look particularly impressive.
+But their ability to hold vast amounts of water gives peatlands their superpower: the ability to slow global warming.
 These spongy lands form one of the planet’s most valuable ecosystems.

 How Peat Fights Global Warming

+Peatlands trap huge amounts of greenhouse gases for very long periods.
 Because peat is saturated with water, vegetation decays very slowly.
-That means the carbon in those decaying plants stays into the ground instead of going into the atmosphere.
-As a result, peatlands trap huge amounts of greenhouse gases for very long periods.
+As a result, the carbon in those decaying plants stays into the ground instead of going into the atmosphere.

 Peatlands store about 10 times more CO2, per acre, than other ecosystems.
-Peatlands cover three percent of the earth’s land surface, but the word’s peatlands store more carbon than all other vegetation types in the world combined.
+Peatlands cover three percent of the earth’s land surface, but store more carbon than all other vegetation types in the world combined.

 When peatlands are drained or cleared, the organic matter is exposed to air and starts decaying quickly, releasing carbon dioxide into the air.
 The environmental consequences are immense: Peatlands go from being enormous carbon sinks to enormous carbon sources.
 Currently, damage to peatlands is responsible for the release of nearly six percent of all carbon emissions caused by humans.

 Disturbing peatland causes other losses as well.
 Peatlands provide habitat for many diverse kinds of plants and animals.
-Carnivorous pitcher plants thrive there; so do migrating curlews in Ireland and Sumatran tigers in Indonesia.
+Carnivorous pitcher plants thrive there; so do migrating curlews in Ireland, gorillas in the Republic of Congo, and Sumatran tigers in Indonesia.
 Southeast Asia’s peat‐swamp forests support a rich variety of plants and animals and are recognized to be of particular importance for biodiversity.
 Peatlands also mitigate flooding and preserve fresh water.
-A dried-out peatland is susceptible to erosion and catastrophic fires.
+A dried-out peatland is susceptible to erosion and catastrophic fires that threaten wildlife and humans.

 Burning peat is especially problematic for the environment and human health.
 For centuries, people in northern climates have burned peat to heat their homes, but modern power plants use peat on an industrial scale.
 In Ireland, this use is scheduled to be phased out within a decade, but three power plants there still produce electricity by burning peat.
 The result is massive air pollution, because burning peat emits high concentrations of particulate matter, and more carbon dioxide than coal and nearly twice as much as natural gas.